lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-3. Mark output request as done by setting to nullptr:
+3. The output request is marked as done by setting to nullptr:

 ```Cpp
 		// done with request